peercoin/peercoin_flutter/README.md

 # peercoin-flutter
-Wallet for Peercoin and Peercoin Testnet.
+Wallet for Peercoin and Peercoin Testnet using Electrumx as backend.
 **Early alpha**.
 Basic testing successfull on iOS 14.4 and Android 10.
 **Use at own risk.**